ansys/pyansys-quarto-cheatsheet/doc/source/examples.rst

 Output
 ------

-The rendered cheat sheet is saved as ``cheat_sheet.pdf`` in the same directory as the input file.
+The rendered cheat sheet is saved as the ``cheat_sheet.pdf`` file in the same directory as the QMD file.

-You can download the rendered cheat sheet by clicking the following link:
+You can download the PDF file of this cheat sheet by clicking the following link:

 .. button-link:: _static/cheat_sheet.pdf
     :ref-type: ref
     :color: info
-    :align: center

-    Rendered PDF :octicon:`download;1em`
+    Rendered PDF file :octicon:`download;1em`